IsaacScript/isaacscript/packages/docs/docs/main/javascript-tutorial.md

 In Lua, you sometimes call functions with a colon, and you sometimes call functions with a period.
 This is really annoying.

-In TypeScript, you just call everything with a period.
+In TypeScript, you call all functions with a period.
 Easy.

 ```lua
 -- Lua code